 Infant car seats typically come with one of three harness systems: the three-point, the five-point, and the T-shield.
 Five-point harness systems are the safest, as they reduce the neck and crotch forces on your baby in the event of a crash.
 They’re also the most adjustable and customizable, making for a safe, secure, and comfortable fit for your child.

 Padding, support, and cushioning all play a role in the safety and comfort factor.
 Basic seats will often lack some of these important safety features, so look for side-impact protection in the form of foam or air pads on the sides as a minimum.
 The best car seats will have additional safety and comfort features in the form of an anti-rebound bar, a boot to protect the baby’s feet, and a larger canopy.

-- Installation: Although most car seats are easy to install, it’s a good idea to double check your work and make sure you followed the correct belt path.
+- Installation: Although most car seats are easy to install, it’s a good idea to double-check your work and make sure you followed the correct belt path.
 Installation text and diagrams from the manufacturer are a great first step.
-Have the installation checked by a professional.
+Has the installation checked by a professional?
 You can find an NHTSA inspector to do that for you.

 - Cleaning: Choose a seat that is made with a smooth fabric rather than one that is textured, such as corduroy.
 That will make it easy to wipe clean when little messes happen (and trust us, they will).
 Keep that in mind when you’re being tempted by merino wool seats.

 - Age: We’re talking about the age of the seat here.
 Make sure that you purchase a new car seat, as second-hand and otherwise used ones, are not as safe.
 For the best protection, you’ll want to purchase one from a registered retailer.